jxz12/EcoBuilder/README.md

 more fidelity in link balls
-remove/disable layout groups as soon as levels are spawned make health go blue if above a super threshold (will need another fill sprite) release game with australian fires as angle?
+remove/disable layout groups as soon as levels are spawned make health go blue if above a super threshold (will need another fill sprite) make shade a global thing (with a stack) because it's stupid to have it everywhere release game with australian fires as angle?

 experiments to see how the score changes over time